apor1a/PythonHunt/README.md

 ```
 Unfortunately, due to API rate limiting with the free APIs, you may only
 look up 5 items per minute by default.
-If you have paid for API keys without limits, you can ignore this.
+If you have paid for API keys without limits,you can ignore this.

 Otherwise, you can also specify which APIs to use with the optional `-p`
 or `--platforms` flag.